- What materials do you use?

 If the price is in the customer’s budget, then we will move forward with providing some samples and drawings for the project.

-We generally ship small wood samples and cross sections for free to a customer upon request.
+We generally ship small wood samples and cross sections to a customer upon request.
 We hesitate to send out to much, though, until the customer has spoken with us and we both understand the project well.
 If the customer would like larger samples, we can send out scaled down replicas of the door with a small deposit; this deposit is refunded minus shipping if the sample is returned.

 We provide a final estimate for the whole job.
 This price is fixed except for shipping charges (except for quotes where shipping is a fixed in the cost of the job).
 If the customer makes changes to the order they may be charged for the changes proportional to the amount of time and materials used by us to accommodate this change.
 At this time we can quote lead times again, but schedules are never firm until the order is confirmed with a deposit.